-This Master’s degree allows the student to become certified as a school counselor through the Illinois State Board of Education.
-The sequence prepares Counseling Professionals to work in public and private K-12 school systems and gives the Counseling Professional skills and processes to provide individual and group counseling and to serve as a leader and advocate for students, schools, and the profession.
-The Counseling Program requires students to earn a grade of B- or better in all Counseling (CSL) courses.
+This Master’s degree allows the student to become certified as a professional school counselor through the Illinois State Board of Education.
+The concentration sequence prepares students to work with students, staff and families in public and private K-12 school systems.
+Courses and professional practice experiences in the field provide students the skills and knowledge to deliver comprehensive, data-driven school couseling program based on national and best practices, and to serve as leaders and advocates for students, schools, and the profession.

 Social and Cultural Studies Courses: 8 quarter hours required, grade of B- or better required